RenanArdaCarlak/fnirs-hemodynamic-analysis/TECHNICAL_REPORT.md

 - transparent reporting of non-significant results.

 These elements make the project suitable as a portfolio case study in scientific computing, biomedical signal processing, MATLAB-based data analysis, and reproducible research engineering.

+---

+**Copyright © 2020–2026 Renan Arda Carlak.
+All rights reserved.**

+This report and its associated figures are covered by the repository’s [License](../LICENSE).